Globals

 Dangers of mocking globals

-In this exercies block, you will learn how to mock global methods, values, and environment variables in a way that is safe and reliable.
+In this exercise block, you will learn how to mock global methods, values, and environment variables in a way that is safe and reliable.
 Without further ado, let's dive in!